Defamation: Insurance

 Media liability or defamation insurance is often purchased by publishers and journalists to cover potential damage awards from libel lawsuits.
 Roughly 3/4 of all money spent on claims by liability insurers goes to lawyers and only 1/4 goes to settlements or judgments, according to one estimate from Michelle Worrall Tilton of Media Risk Consultants.
-Some advise buying worldwide coverage that offers defense against cases regardless of where in the world they are filed, since a compainant can look for a more favourable jurisdiction to file their claim.
+Some advise buying worldwide coverage that offers defence against cases regardless of where in the world they are filed, since a compainant can look for a more favourable jurisdiction to file their claim.
 Investigative journalism usually requires higher insurance premiums, with some plans not covering investigative work altogether.

 Defamation per se

 Many common law jurisdictions recognize that some categories of statements are considered to be defamatory per se, such that people making a defamation claim for these statements do not need to prove that the statement was defamatory.
-In an action for defamation per se, the law recognizes that certain false statements are so damaging that they create a presumption of injury to the plaintiff's reputation, allowing a defamation case to proceed to verdict with no actual proof of damages.
+In an action for defamation per se the law recognizes that certain false statements are so damaging that they create a presumption of injury to the plaintiff's reputation, allowing a defamation case to proceed to verdict with no actual proof of damages.
 Although laws vary by state, and not all jurisdictions recognize defamation per se, there are four general categories of false statement that typically support a per se action: